Inelastic thermoelectric transport and fluctuations in mesoscopic system: Introduction

-Starting from a decade ago, another category of nonequilibrium processes, i.e., the inelastic transport process, has attracted tremendous attention\cite{guo26,Nanotechnology,JiangCRP,ThierschmannCRP,OraPRB2010,Lena2012}.
+Starting from a decade ago, another fundamental category of nonequilibrium processes, i.e., the inelastic transport processes, have attracted increasing attention~\cite{guo26,Nanotechnology,JiangCRP,ThierschmannCRP,OraPRB2010,Lena2012,ArracheaPRB14,RoyATS,ZhouPRB15,HenrietPRB15,McConnell22}.
 The community gradually became aware of its oddness, which is essentially due to that these inelastic processes cannot be decomposed into many pairs of two-terminal processes [see illustration in Fig.~\ref{fig:sketch}(c)].
-Note that strictly speaking, there exist inelastic processes that can be decomposed in such a way.
-For instance, the Mott-Cutler theory of thermoelectric transport can include inelastic processes between two terminals \cite{PRB69}.
+Note that strictly speaking, there exist inelastic processes that can be decomposed in such a way, which is not within the scope of this review.
+For instance, the Mott-Cutler theory of thermoelectric transport can include inelastic processes between two terminals~\cite{PRB69}.
 The main focus of this review is on the inelastic processes that cannot be described by B\"utikker's theory.
-In fact, in many cases, the basic structure of such inelastic processes is the correlated transport among three terminals, as illustrated in Fig.~\ref{fig:sketch}(d).
+In fact, in many cases, the basic structure of such inelastic processes is the correlated transport among multiple terminals at the quantum mechanical level, as illustrated in Fig.~\ref{fig:sketch}(d).

-In the past decades, based on the elastic transport theory, many efforts have been devoted to improving the thermoelectric figure of merit $ZT$ by enhancing the electrical conductivity and reducing the thermal conductivity~\cite{HicksPRB1,HicksPRB2,science99,VenPRB,science08,2008Complex,Biswas2012}.
-However, in the framework of inelastic thermoelectric effects, the theory of thermoelectric figure of merit $ZT$ must be reconsidered.
-Accordingly, the approaches for the optimization of the materials and devices toward higher $ZT$ and higher power factor have also be proposed \cite{LvNL,chen2021}.
-These investigations yield discoveries indicating that inelastic thermoelectric effects may be an intriguing route towards high-performance energy conversion.
-This inspires a plethora of valuable works in the literature \cite{DubiRMP,Convergence,RMPPekola,RMPLandi}.
+In the past decades, based on the elastic transport theory, many efforts have been devoted to improving the thermoelectric figure of merit $ZT$ by investigating and engineering the microscopic transport mechanisms to achieve enhanced the electrical conductivity and reduced the thermal conductivity~\cite{HicksPRB1,HicksPRB2,science99,VenPRB,science08,2008Complex,Biswas2012,ZhaoLDScience}.
+However, the inevitible correlation between charge and heat transport in the conventional Mott-Cutler theory for thermoelectric effect sets a bottleneck to such an approach.
+Here, we focus on an alternative approach where the thermoelectric effect is induced instead by inelastic transport mechanisms.
+In this regime, the theory of thermoelectric figure of merit $ZT$ must be reconsidered.
+Indeed, the figure of merit, the optimal energy efficiency and output power for inelastic thermoelectric effect are quite different from their conventional counterparts~\cite{Jiang2012,JiangNJP,JiangJAP,JiangCRP,Jiang2017,Rongqian,JiangNearfield,wangPRApplied,MyPRBdemon}.
+Research in this direction indicates that inelastic thermoelectric effects could be a promising approach towards next-generation high-performance thermoelectric energy conversion and functional devices~\cite{JiangCRP,Nanotechnology,Jiangtransistors}.